Find Cheap Homeowners Insurance Quotes in Your Area

 - Ages and accident histories of covered drivers

 - Credit history

-For example, if you're 45 years old and you have a net worth of $500,000, a clean driving record and an excellent credit-based insurance score, you can probably expect to pay between $150 and $350 per year for a $1 million umbrella insurance policy.
+For example, if you're 45 years old and have a net worth of $500,000, a clean driving record and an excellent credit-based insurance score, you can probably expect to pay between $150 and $350 per year for a $1 million umbrella insurance policy.
 However, if you add a teen driver to your auto insurance policy or increase your coverage to $2 million, you should expect to pay between $350 and $650 annually for your policy.

-Most major insurance companies offer umbrella insurance coverage.
-However, they typically require you to carry a minimum amount of auto or homeowners insurance with them to provide primary coverage.
-Fortunately, by bundling multiple types of policies with the same insurance company, you may qualify for a discount.
+Most major insurance companies typically require you to carry a minimum amount of auto or homeowners insurance with them before they'll provide umbrella insurance coverage.

 The following companies offer umbrella policies: